LONG TERM CARE = EXTENDED HEALTHCARE

 If you choose to rely on family to take care of you, make sure they are aware of your decision.
 Be clear and concise about the kind of care you want including from who and where.
 Discuss allocating responsibilities to avoid overwhelming one person.

 If you have the appropriate amount of income saved, self-insuring may be an option for you.
 But be aware of how much is “enough”.
-Even though it’s hard to predict the future, you should consider the current cost of direct care and rising inflation rates, then add 20–30% to cover in-direct costs.
+Even though it’s hard to predict the future, you should consider the current direct and indirect costs of care and rising inflation rates.

 BUY LONG TERM CARE INSURANCE

-For most people, buying long term care insurance is the best option.
-Many people are unaware of how affordable and useful long term care insurance is for families.
-Like all insurance, it offers a safeguard and safety net for financial protection and peace of mind.
+For some people, buying long term care insurance could be the option that best suit their needs.
+Many people are unaware of how affordable and useful long term care insurance can be for families.
+Like all insurance, it offers an amount of protection*, which acts as safeguard and safety net for your financial strategy.

 EMERGENCIES: RISKS & INSURANCE STATISTICS